 - Leveraged inventorship correction rules to recover rights in inventions misappropriated by our client’s overreaching customer while maintaining the business relationship intact

-- Assisted a small business by sucessfully preparing and prosecuting hundreds of its medical device patents to the point where it has become a NASDQ company and its products are considered the standard of care in its field
+- Assisted a small business by successfully preparing and prosecuting hundreds of its medical device patents to the point where it has become a NASDAQ company and its products are considered the standard of care in its field